Outdoor Swimming in Central Mass

 Buffumville Lake Park (Charlton)

-Buffumville Park is operated by the U.S. Army Corps of Engineers, and it is open daily from mid-May through mid-September.
+Buffumville Park is operated by the U.S. Army Corps of Engineers, and it is Friday-Tuesday (see website for more updates on hours) from mid-May through mid-September.
 There is a daily fee of $5 or an annual pass of $40 that can be paid onsite at the automated fee machine.

 Silver Lake Beach (Bellingham)

-This is a small beach with a playground and splash pad in the same area.
-There are lifeguards on duty during the summer months.
-Only porta potties are available for restrooms.
+This is a small beach with a playground and a splash pad in the same area.
+Lifeguards are on duty from late June through Labor Day.
+Only porta-potties are available for restrooms.
 Fishing is also allowed.
-Daily fee is $7 and can be purchased online.
-They also offer seasonal passes for $10 (Bellingham residents) and $60 (non-residents).
+Seasonal passes are required and can be purchased online for $10 (Bellingham residents) and $60 (non-residents).

 North Central Mass